wp-plugins/squirrly-seo/readme.txt

 Over 820,000 Downloads.
 Our startup consists of 7 content marketing professionals dedicated to making Squirrly an amazing piece of software and writing great training materials to help you be successful and stay successful.

-Over 120 Content Marketing Experts have reviewed our wordpress SEO plugin and loved it.
+Over 120 Content Marketing Experts have reviewed our Wordpress SEO plugin and loved it.

 Over 650 students to our $147 Content Marketing Training on Udemy.
-Part of that training you'll be receiving for free when signing up for this wordpress seo plugin.
+Part of that training you'll be receiving for free when signing up for this Wordpress seo plugin.

 over +285% increase in traffic to over 36,500 survey participants.